gkhays/SSLTester/README.md

 # Debugging the SSL Connection

-Usually you will want to use the ssl switch in order to watch the handshake and other interactions, e.g.
+Usually you will want to use the ssl switch in order to watch the client and server interactions, e.g.

 <pre>
   <code>